What Happens if You Go Over Your Credit Limit?

 5. Negotiate With the Credit Card Company

-If you are not eligible for a balance transfer credit card or increased limit, get in touch with your card issuer to negotiate your credit card debt.
-Some issuers may be willing to waive penalties and fees if you are upfront about your situation and have a plan on repaying the amount you owe on your cards.
+If you’re not eligible for a balance transfer credit card or increased limit, contact your card issuer to negotiate your credit card debt.
+Some issuers may be willing to waive penalties and fees if you are upfront about your situation and have a plan to repay the amount you owe on your cards.

 6. Create a Repayment Plan

-If you are close to maxing out your credit cards and are worried about whether your next transaction may go through, it may be time for you to start thinking about a credit card debt relief program.
+If you’re close to maxing out your credit cards and are worried about whether your next transaction may go through, it may be time for you to start thinking about a credit card debt relief program.

 Get in touch with TurboDebt to determine the best strategy to pay off your credit card debt.
 Our team will offer you a personalized debt relief option based on your individual needs.
 Get in touch with us for a free consultation today.